 How to Store Nuts When Prepping on a Budget

 I used to pour them in Mason jars and then stick ’em in my freezer.
 But that didn’t leave a lot of room for great stock up deals on meat and the like.

-Then I found out that if I use my Food Saver to vacuum seal them in my Mason jars, the nuts last and last without having to take up precious freezer space.
+Using my Food Saver to vacuum seal nuts in Mason jars allows the nuts to last without having to take up precious freezer space.
+I have almonds I purchased and vacuumed sealed two years ago that are still fresh!
 Just make sure the tops stay sealed.
 If one top comes unsealed, simply vacuum seal it again.
 No biggie.